radicle-dev/radicle-upstream/DEVELOPMENT.md

 ### Running multiple Upstream instances on the same machine

+It is possible to launch multiple Upstream instances at the same time for testing purposes.
 At the moment this is only possible in development mode.

 ```
 mkdir /Users/rudolfs/work/19000